Multiscale analysis of the conductivity in the Lorentz mirrors model: Model and Definitions

-It is straightforward to check that the map $F$ is bijective between $\cM_N$ and $(\cM_N\backslash I_N) \cup O_N$.
-At each site of $\bbZ^d$, we pick independently a bijection $\pi(\q;\cdot)$ with a uniform law over the set of bijections satisfying the reversibility and no U-turn constraints.
+At each site of $\bbZ^d$, we pick independently a bijection $\pi(\q;\cdot)$ with a uniform law over the set of bijections satisfying the reversibility and no U--turn constraints.
 For $d\geq 2$, there are $(2d-1)!!$ such bijections, which is also the number of pairings of $2d$ edges.
-We denote by $\bbM$ the corresponding probability law over the mirrors $\{\pi(\cdot,\q):q\in \Lambda_N\}$.
-We define
+We denote by $\bbM$ the corresponding probability law over the mirrors $\{\pi(\q,\cdot):q\in \Lambda_N\}$, and by $\langle \cdot \rangle$ the average with respect to this law.